PrivateBin/docker-nginx-fpm-alpine/README.md

         - mountPath: /srv/data
           name: privatebin-data
           readOnly: False
+        - mountPath: /run
+          name: run
+          readOnly: False
+        - mountPath: /tmp
+          name: tmp
+          readOnly: False
+        - mountPath: /var/lib/nginx/tmp
+          name: nginx-cache
+          readOnly: False
+  volumes:
+    - name: run
+      emptyDir:
+        medium: "Memory"
+    - name: tmp
+      emptyDir:
+        medium: "Memory"
+    - name: nginx-cache
+      emptyDir: {}
 ```

 Note that the volume `privatebin-data` has to be a shared, persisted volume across all nodes, i.e. on an NFS share.
-It is required even when using a database, as some data is always stored in files (server salt, traffic limiters IP hashes, purge limiter time stamp).
+As of PrivateBin 1.4.0 it is no longer required, when using a database or Google Cloud Storage.

 ## Rolling your own image